kjgarza/kjgarza.github.io/portfolio/case-c.md

   slug: idea-validation
   headline: Idea Validation
   content: |
-    Since it was difficult to find users to validate, I posted a conceptual idea of the dashboard in <a class="kglink" href="https://datacite.org/roadmap.html">DataCite Roadmap</a> (using ProductBoard).
-I requested visitors to provide feedback regarding their interest in the service and use cases.
-Nine organizations provided use cases during this idea validation.
+    Finding users for validation proved difficult, so I took an innovative approach.
+I posted a conceptual dashboard design on <a class="kglink" href="https://datacite.org/roadmap.html">DataCite Roadmap</a>  via ProductBoard, requesting feedback on its potential utility and use-case scenarios.
+This yielded valuable input from nine organisations.

 - template: content-feature
   block: feature-1